AI Knowledge & LogicAI Analytics & Insights

 The core idea is simple: each data collection field is an AI prompt that runs against the full conversation after it closes.
 You tell the AI what to look for, give it the possible values, and it classifies every conversation automatically.

 This makes data collection extremely flexible.
-It's not limited to what the customer said — the AI can analyze the entire interaction, including how the bot or agent responded.
+It's not limited to what the customer said — the AI can analyze the entire interaction, including how the bot responded.
 Some examples of what this enables:

 • What happened — What product issue did the customer report?
 What was the cancellation reason?